H3licopter/beanstalk/DEV_NOTES.md

 ## GENERAL
 - full expressions need to be supported in sceneheads.
 Code gen only needs to happen if eval expression returns an expression rather than literal.
+  - create_expression should impliment shunting yard
+  - eval_expression should then solve the expression
 - Other datatypes can be inserted directly into scenes.
 Raw strings, numbers, even collections should have a default behaviour etc.
 - Add in memory safety net for recursive function calls, or use a better pattern e.g tail call recursion.